5. Unconformity

 Figure 83 – Typical case of an angular unconformity (Ventersdorp Contact Reef, East Driefontein Gold Mine, Carletonville, S. Africa).

 Naturally there are all sorts of variations on the theme.
-In the example shown in figure 84, due to the limited range of the photograph, there is no apparent angular difference between the sediments bellow and above the conglomerate, but there is no doubt that an unconformity is present, because additionally to the angular difference between the strikes and dips of the sediments on either side of the unconformity, we have a marked difference in the characteristics of the quartzites.
+In the example shown in figure 84, due to the limited range of the photograph, there is no apparent angular difference between the sediments bellow and above the conglomerate, locally known as the Carbon Leader, but there is no doubt that an unconformity is present, because additionally to the angular difference between the strikes and dips of the sediments on either side of the unconformity, we have a marked difference in the characteristics of the quartzites.
 Also, there are occasional scattered, well rounded pebbles and, most important, the Carbon Leader, although very seldom thick, is one of the richest gold bearing horizons within the Witwatersrand Supper Group.
 That is, there was sufficient erosional/satatic time for the gold to concentrate.

 Figure 84 - very even unconformity plane with disseminated scattered pebbles - notice distinct difference between the quarzites on either side (Carbon Leader.
 East Driefontein Mine, Carletonville S. Africa).